Syrian caretaker government: Defense

-Prime Minister Mohammed Al-Bashir has said the defense ministry would be restructured using former rebel factions and officers who defected from Assad's army.
-Murhaf Abu Qasra (nom de guerre; Abu Hassan al-Hamawi), the military commander of Tahrir al-Sham, said to The Economist, "All military units will naturally transition to the ministry of defense, forming a unified army tasked with protecting the nation on behalf of all Syrians."
+Prime Minister Mohammed al-Bashir has said the defense ministry would be restructured using former rebel factions and officers who defected from Assad's army.
+Murhaf Abu Qasra (nom de guerre; Abu Hassan al-Hamawi), the military commander of Hay'at Tahrir al-Sham, said to The Economist, "All military units will naturally transition to the ministry of defense, forming a unified army tasked with protecting the nation on behalf of all Syrians."
 The Economist added that "he insists that there will be no place in the new Syria for jihadists eager to launch attacks".
 Abu Qasra, speaking with AFP, said that HTS would be "among the first to take the initiative" to dissolve its armed wing for a national army; on 21 December it was reported that Abu Qasra was appointed transitional Minister of Defense.
 Three days later the transitional government announced that a meeting between opposition groups and Ahmed al-Sharaa "ended in an agreement on the dissolution of all the groups and their integration under the supervision of the ministry of defense".
 The exact composition of groups to be dissolved is unclear, as groups such as the Syrian Democratic Forces (SDF) were not part of the agreement.
 Previously, the interim authority under HTS was reported by the Institute for the Study of War in mid-December to have joined Turkey in attempting to coerce the SDF to disarm and abandon their autonomy.